 Improving outcomes | Healing harms

-We’re proud of our unique, experience-informed approach to supporting and working with patients and families.
-By giving voice to their experiences, and by taking a strong role advocating for and building patient safety innovations and policy reforms, we’re helping to save lives, reduce emotional trauma, cut the costs of medical errors and influence positive outcomes for all the participants in our healthcare systems.
+By giving voice to the needs of patients and families, and especially, the most vulnerable among us, and by taking a strong role advocating for patient safety innovations and compassion-driven policy reforms, we’re helping to save lives, reduce emotional trauma, cut the costs of medical errors and effect positive outcomes for all the participants of our healthcare systems.

 Every day, our site is consulted by top healthcare providers, policy makers, healthcare media, and, of course, patients and families around the world.
 We are proud that The Center for Patient Protection and PatientProtection.Healthcare have become valued as one of the most respected clinics of its kind and a valued advocacy for those seeking safer healthcare.